-Results for SSD Gauss-Newton algorithms are reported in Figure 5.
-We can observe that Inverse, Asymmetric and Bidirectional algorithms obtain a similar performance and significantly outperform Forward algorithms in terms of fitting accuracy, Figure 5a and Table 5e.
+Results for SSD Gauss-Newton algorithms are reported in Fig. 5.
+We can observe that Inverse, Asymmetric and Bidirectional algorithms obtain a similar performance and significantly outperform Forward algorithms in terms of fitting accuracy, Fig. 5a, e.
 In absolute terms, Bidirectional algorithms slightly outperform Inverse and Asymmetric algorithms.
 On the other hand, the difference in performance between the Simultaneous Schur and Alternated optimizations strategies are minimal for all algorithms and they were found to have no statistical significance.

-Looking at Figures 5b, 5c and 5d there seems to be a clear (and obviously expected) correlation between the normalized point-to-point error and the normalized value of the cost function at each iteration.
-In terms of convergence, it can be seen that Forward algorithms converge slower than Inverse, Asymmetric and Bidirectional.
-Bidirectional algorithms converge slightly faster than Inverse algorithms and these slightly faster than Asymmetric algorithms.
-In this case, the Simultaneous Schur optimization strategy seems to converge slightly faster than the Alternated one for all SSD Gauss-Newton algorithms.
+Looking at Figures 5b-d there seems to be a clear (and obviously expected) correlation between the normalized point-to-point error and the normalized value of the cost function at each iteration.
+In terms of convergence, it can be seen that Forward algorithms converge slower than Inverse, Asym-